You can use HPE StoreOnce storage appliances as backup repositories.

 To work with HPE StoreOnce, Veeam Backup & Replication leverages the HPE StoreOnce Catalyst technology and two HPE StoreOnce components:

 - HPE StoreOnce Catalyst agent.
 The HPE StoreOnce Catalyst agent is a component of the HPE StoreOnce Catalyst software.
-The HPE StoreOnce Catalyst agent is embedded into the Veeam Data Mover Service setup.
-When you add a Microsoft Windows server to the backup infrastructure, the HPE StoreOnce Catalyst agent is automatically installed on the added server together with the Data Mover Service.
+The HPE StoreOnce Catalyst agent is embedded into the Veeam Data Mover setup.
+When you add a Microsoft Windows server to the backup infrastructure, the HPE StoreOnce Catalyst agent is automatically installed on the added server together with Veeam Data Mover.

 - HPE StoreOnce appliance.
 The HPE StoreOnce appliance is an HPE StoreOnce storage system on which Catalyst stores are created.